 Get Multiple Quotes

 Three quotes minimum.
-But don't just take the lowest - consider communication, references, and professionalism.
-The cheapest contractor often has hidden costs or quality issues.
+Don't just take the lowest - consider communication, references, and professionalism.
+The cheapest often has hidden costs.

 Budget Bathroom Mistakes to Avoid